Home

 2002

-Fish is derived from a design originally created in 2000 for the Al-Faisaliah Center in Riyadh.
-It specifically references a panel located on the building’s ground floor and part of a broader thematic representation of Saudi Arabia’s native fauna.
+Fish is derived from a design created in 2000 for Clarke's commission at the Al-Faisaliah Center in Riyadh.
+It specifically references a panel located on the building’s ground floor, which is part of a broader thematic representation of Saudi Arabia’s native fauna.

 These works were created using the artist’s original technique of ceramic-glaze-printed float glass, first developed for the commissions of the Muhammad Ali Center and the Al-Faisaliah Center.
-The works consist of three layers of quarter-inch-thick float glass, with each layer printed with dot patterns in yellow, blue and black, respectively.
+The works consist of three layers of quarter-inch-thick float glass, with each layer printed with colourful dot patterns.
 The dots reference both digital printing technologies and the Ben Day dot technique, in which small, closely spaced coloured dots combine to form images that become fully legible only from a distance.